wbcolon/xPlay/README.md

 ![Screenshot Mobile Sync View (Mark Existing)](screenshots/xplay_screenshot_mobile_sync_view_03.png)
 ![Screenshot Mobile Sync View (Progress)](screenshots/xplay_screenshot_mobile_sync_view_04.png)

-The main screen of the mobile sync view is designed to sync a subset of the music library to the so called mobile library which is usually located on some external storage.
+The main screen of the mobile sync view is designed to sync a subset of the music library to the so-called mobile library which is usually located on some external storage.
 The directory for the mobile library can input directory or conveniently selected via a file dialog when pressing the *Open* button.
 Press the *Scan* button afterwards to initiate a scan of the mobile library.
 The widget is updated as soon as the scanning process is finished.